hcorrada/networks-across-scales/content/projects/index.md

 4. Which methods do you foresee being most applicable (e.g., random network models, network dynamical models, learning over models, inference over networks, visualization), and why?)

-## Project Update Presentations: 10/9
+## Project Update Presentations:

-Prepare 5-6 minutes to update the class on your work.
+Prepare 10 minutes to update the class on your work.
 The focus of this presentation is the application of the analysis methods we saw in the first module: network structure, models of network evolution, robustness, dynamics of processes over networks.

  Choose a research question appropriate for your application/dataset that can be addressed by one or more of these methods.
 The use appropriate methods to carry analyze your dataset to address your research question.

-  In the presentation, report the research question you are addressing (background and significance), the methodology you chose to apply (reasoning behind your methodological choices), results (including a discussion of the implications of your result).
+  In the presentation, report 1) a short overview/reminder of your dataset and project, 2) the research question you are addressing (background and significance), the methodology you chose to apply (reasoning behind your methodological choices), results (including a discussion of the implications of your result).

-   Mind you, the presentations are short, so it is best to concentrate on as succinct a research question as possible.
+   Mind you, the presentations are short (10 minutes + questions), so it is best to concentrate on as succinct a research question as possible.

-## Project Update Presentations: 11/30 and 12/5
+## Final Project Presentations:

 For the final presentation prepare 20 minutes presenting a completed analysis of your dataset addressing your research question(s) of choice.
 You will need to repeat some things from previous presentations: